Is Retiring in Panama Right For You?

 The TEST DRIVE PANAMA

-The whole purpose of Panama Relocation Tours is to give you a one-week overview of what life would be like in Panama.
-The Tour is a way for you to test drive Panama without the commitment of relocating.
 A Panama Relocation Tour can help you decide if Panama is right for you and where to live in Panama.
-Or, a Panama Relocation tour may help you decide that Panama and living abroad are not right for you.
-Either way, the Tour helps you decide about retiring abroad.
-The information you get during a Panama Relocation Tour will help you avoid a costly mistake when you retire in Panama!
+A Panama Relocation tour may help you decide that Panama and living abroad are not right for you.

 Retiring in Panama isn’t for everybody.

-But retiring in Panama is worth serious consideration if you are concerned about how to afford retirement and maintain a good quality lifestyle.
+But retiring in Panama is worth serious consideration if you are concerned about how to afford retirement and maintain a good lifestyle.

 Retiring in Panama sure beats the alternative of working longer!